teoks0199/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* student foodie from NUS
+* Student foodie from NUS
-* has a need to remember reviews of many food stores and food items
+* Has the need to remember reviews of many food stores and food items
-* has a tight budget
+* Has a tight budget
-* prefer desktop apps over other types
+* Prefers desktop apps over other types
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Is comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Manage and view food reviews faster than a typical mouse/GUI driven app

 ### User stories